Does your soul thirst for Him?

 Silence.

 Just what exactly did He mean by that?
-I wondered as my eyes slid to my latest detective novel laying on the side table.
+I wondered as my eyes slid to my latest detective novel lying on the side table.

 Immediately my mind filled with the story.
-I laid the Bible aside.
-I’ll just read one chapter before I make breakfast, I thought.
+Setting my Bible aside, I thought, I’ll just read one chapter before I make breakfast.

 The next morning, I woke up late.
 No time for devotions.
 No time for breakfast.
 Barely time to brush my teeth.
-I headed for work but ended up being a few minutes late anyway.
-Once settled at my desk, I sent a quick apology to God for neglecting Him this morning.
+I headed for work but still ended up being a few minutes late.
+Once settled at my desk, I sent a quick apology to God for neglecting Him that morning.
 Surely He will understand, I thought.

 “What are you filling up with that makes time with Me so unappetizing?” echoed again in my mind.

 I thought of the way I had been absorbed by my novel the day before.
-Surely God couldn’t mean that my leisure reading was interfering with my spiritual life.
-Did He?
+Obviously, I was hungry for that.
+Could my leisure reading really be interfering with my spiritual life?

 I shook my head.
 No. That couldn’t be it.
 I just needed to exercise more self-control.
 No more all-nighters.

-But as the days turned into weeks and then months, I became more and more aware of how much time was absorbed in my favorite pastime—reading novels.
-When I was in the middle of a really good novel, all my resolutions to exercise more self-control went out the window.
-I still occasionally pulled all-nighters, and I often neglected spending time with my husband because I simply couldn’t put it down until I found out what happened.
+But as the days turned into weeks and then months, I became increasingly aware of how much time was absorbed in my favorite pastime—reading novels.
+When I was in the middle of a really good story, all my resolutions to exercise self-control went out the window.
+I still occasionally pulled all-nighters, and I often neglected spending time with my husband because I simply couldn’t put the book down until I found out what happened.

-Until one day, after apologizing to God for not spending any time with Him—again—the question resurfaced and wouldn’t go away.
+Until one day, after apologizing to God for not spending time with Him—again—the question resurfaced and wouldn’t go away:

 “What are you filling up with that makes time with Me so unappetizing?”

 Finally, when I could stand it no longer, I whined, “Oh God, why did You have to make it so hard?
-The Bible is so cryptic, so boring by comparison.
+The Bible feels cryptic—so boring by comparison.
 Besides, I’ve heard all those Bible stories since I was a baby.
 I’ve been there, done that.
 How am I supposed to find anything new…or engaging, for that matter?”

 I looked at my bookcase and then at my stack of library books—the latest novels from my favorite authors—and decided that God couldn’t really be asking me to give them up.
 I just needed to make time with Him a priority.

 “If your right eye causes you to sin, pluck it out and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.”
-(Matt 5:29-30 NKJV)
+(Matthew 5:29–30, NKJV)

 “Which is more important to you?”
 He queried.

-I sighed.
-I wanted it to be Him…but I knew it wasn’t.
+I sighed again.
+I wanted the answer to be Him…but I knew it wasn’t.
 The realization was painful.

-Resolutely I walked to my bookshelves and pulled out all my detective novels and murder mysteries and threw them in the recycle bin.
-That very day, I returned all my library books and shredded my library card so I wouldn’t be tempted to go back.
+Resolutely, I walked to my bookshelves, pulled out all my detective novels and murder mysteries, and threw them in the recycle bin.
+That very day, I returned all my library books and even shredded my library card so I wouldn’t be tempted to go back.

 I went through withdrawals.

-I found myself pacing the house craving something to read.
-Occasionally I would stop by a bookstore and pick up the latest book from a favorite author to assuage my craving.
+I found myself pacing the house, craving something—anything—to read.
+Occasionally I would stop by a bookstore and pick up the latest book from a favorite author to ease my craving.

 The effect on my devotional life was always immediate and noticeable.
-So, I would throw the book out, determined to make God first in my life, regardless the cost.
+So, I would throw the book out again, determined to make God first in my life, no matter the cost.

-I’ll be honest, God had to wean me off of other genres of books as well.
-But my spiritual life has reaped the results.
-Today, I can genuinely say that I enjoy spending time in God’s Word and praying like never before.
+I’ll be honest—God had to wean me off of other genres of books as well.
+But my spiritual life has reaped the benefits.
+Today, I can genuinely say I have a hunger and thirst for spiritual things and as a result I enjoy spending time in God’s Word and praying like never before.

 What are you filling up with that makes time with God unappetizing?

-What are you willing to cut out of your life to create a hunger and a thirst for the Living Water and the Bread of Life?
+And what are you willing to cut out of your life to create a hunger and thirst for the Living Water and the Bread of Life?